Vidicon/ES6/gpio/readme.md

 * `echo [r, h, l] J[jumper].[pin]` to `/dev/gpio`
 * `cat /dev/gpio`

+Where `r` sets the selected jumper + pin combination for reading, and `h` and `l` will set the pin to high and low respectively.

+Both parts will check if a valid jumper is selected, as well as checking if the pin on that jumper is supported for GPIO.
+If not, an error message is shown.

-Where `r` sets the selected jumper, pin combination for reading with `cat`, and `h` and `l` will set the pin to high and low respectively.
-When the pin is not set as output, these values will still be written to the registers, but nothing will happen.
-The assumption is that a userspace program will handle these situations.
+On devfs, when the pin is not set as output the values will still be written to the registers.
+The assumption is that a userspace program will handle these situations, as these values are ignored anyway.

-When an invalid pin is chosen, the kernel will give an error indicating this.
+When initialized, the kernel module will enable the GPIO on P2.
+This isn't needed for the other ports.
+P0 does need the LCD to be disabled, which also happens on initialization.
+The rest of the initialization consists of registering a character device and creating a sysfs device.

+Because of the large amount of registers that are used, these are defined in a separate header file.
+We found that even though the registers' addresses don't follow up each other nicely, the _SET, _CLR and _STATE addresses are always 4 apart.

+We used this to our advantage, so we only needed to store the _SET registers.
+This can be seen in the header containing the mapping of physical ports to the bits in the registers they correspond to.
+These relations have been mapped out and are shown in the earlier sections.

+A structure was defined which contained the following information:
+* Physical pin
+* Direction register
+* Output register
+* Input register
+* The bit it's mapped to
+* A jumper number

+## // TODO: Consider jamming it all in 1 big array?
+The structure above was put in arrays.
+We can loop over these arrays, so this makes finding the data for a specific hardware pin easy and should keep the data structures small.
+When a pin-port combination isn't found, we just return a data structure with 0-values.
+In the main program, validity of a returned data structure is checked by the bit, which should always be higher than zero.

 # Proof of Concept
 -------------------------------------------------------------------------------
+This proof of concept shows we can turn on and off a pin by its address by talking to its physical pin name.

 ![DEMO_ON](img/demo_on.jpg)

 ![DEMO_OFF](img/demo_off.jpg)